Don’t Touch the White Woman! Review (Mickey13)

 Apart from the rather unremarkable action sequences, the cinematography by Etienne Becker is quite satisfying, capturing the strange imagery of the film in a relatively slick manner, framing modern entourage merged with historical costumes very well.
 The music by Philippe Sarde - responsible for scoring Bresson’s Lancelot of the Lake (1974) and The Devil Probably (1977) - is catchy and jubilant.
 Initially, the opening theme is formed from a tension-tinged, disharmonious orchestral cacophony mingled with the US cavalry trumpet; the tune seems to augur a more serious movie about mercilessly slaughtered Indians and human condition, but then it evolves into an ear-pleasing military march.

 Don’t Touch the White Woman is a portion of acrid, political satire as murky as it can get.
 It is quite unusual that I alluded to some movies none of which was a spaghetti western.
 It partially stems from the fact that I don’t consider this flick to be a spaghetti western.
 Maybe except for multiple political connotations, Ferreri’s pic does not implicate much action, tension, style or anything even remotely similar to spaghetti westerns, not to mention that even some aspects of the sole premise undermine the argumentation that it is a western at all.
 The statement that Don’t Touch the White Woman is a spaghetti western is for me as contrived as claiming that Dillinger is Dead is a gangster pic because there is the surname “Dillinger” in the title.
 Ferreri intends to exhibit utter hypocrisy of colonialists through their grotesque behavior and therefore, he disregards crowd-pleasing action for the sake of yielding an anti-imperialist message.
 If one does not care about the political undertones, Don’t Touch the White Woman will prove a languorous and insipid viewing with little reward.
-It rather ranks amongst minor opuses in Ferreri’s oeuvre owing to being superfluously Marxist and thus as antiquated as the Marxist ethos itself.
+It rather ranks amongst minor opuses in Ferreri’s oeuvre owing to being superfluously dogmatic and verbose.

 Page Design by Scherpschutter